AlpineMapsOrg/cmake_scripts/docs/AddRepo.md

    destination is unsupported.
 3. Status output should distinguish clone, fetch, checkout, submodule update, already-correct/offline reuse, and protected-developer-checkout decisions.
-5. All messages (status, warning, error..) must include the name of the dependency.
+4. All messages (status, warning, error..) must include the name of the dependency.
-6. Error messages must identify the dependency, working dir, operation, requested revision, and relevant Git diagnostic.
+5. Error messages must identify the dependency, working dir, operation, requested revision, and relevant Git diagnostic.
-7. Errors are generally fatal.
+6. Errors are generally fatal.

 ## Acceptance scenarios

-The corrected test suite may use temporary local Git repositories for core behavior.
+The corrected test suite should use temporary local Git repositories wherever possible.
 Tests that exercise real network transport may use any repository on github, but should prefer repositories inside the AlpineMapsOrg organisation.

-For each test, rostconditions (R8) must be tested.
-When it says fixed revision, test all 3 types (leightweight tag, annotated tag, and commit id sha).
+For each test, postconditions (R8) must be tested after every successful CMake-managed preparation.
+When it says fixed revision, test all 3 types (lightweight tag, annotated tag, and commit id sha).
+The test repository linked below can be used for unit tests (it's ok to push new revisions during a testrun).
+At the beginning of the unit test, the repo should be reset to a defined state (force pushing there is ok).
+Github supports shallow clones, capability to support shallow clones and fetches must be demonstrated by the unit tests.
+If shallow clones are later ignored by a certain setup, that's ok.

+Test repository: git@github.com:AlpineMapsOrgDependencies/cmake_repo_for_tests.git

 At minimum, tests must cover: